 retail, commercial and lubricant sales

-With an average of more than 80,000 customer visits per day, Chevron Canada is British Columbia’s market leader in transportation fuels.
-We are the largest gasoline convenience store marketer in the province, and our commercial and industrial cardlocks make us the top regional commercial fuel provider in the province.
+With an average of more than 80,000 customer visits per day to our retail locations, Chevron is British Columbia’s market leader in transportation fuels.
+We are the largest gasoline and convenience store retailer in the province by market share, and our commercial and industrial cardlocks make us the top commercial fuel provider in the province as well.
 Our network includes:

-- 23 White Spot Triple O’s™ quick-serve restaurants
+- 24 White Spot Triple O’s™ quick-serve restaurants.

-Chevron’s Burnaby Refinery was built in 1935.
+Chevron’s Burnaby Refinery was built in 1935 on the shores of Burrard Inlet, near Vancouver.
 The 55,000-barrel-per-day facility is the only refinery on the west coast of British Columbia.
 It meets 25 percent of the province’s demand for transportation fuel.

-On the shores of Burrard Inlet, near Vancouver, the refinery produces petroleum products from Canadian crude oil transported by pipeline, rail and truck.
+The refinery makes petroleum products from Canadian crude oil transported by pipeline, rail and truck.
 Conventional and synthetic crude oil is processed into propane, gasoline, jet fuel, distillate and asphalt.